bjornekelund/ACOM-Controller/README.md

 Default configuration is for ACOM 600S with communication on COM4.

-Access to the configuration is through right-clicking the on/off button.
+Access to the configuration panel is through right-clicking the *Standby* button.

 For more information, visit www.sm7iun.se